ReesMorrison/NetlifyBlogThemes/content/post/2021-02-18-destruction-a-wider-angle/2021-02-08-decisions-from-do-you-believe-in-magic-a-song-by-the-lovin-spoonful/DecisionsMagicSpoonful.md

 There's so many changes, and tears you must hide
 Did you ever have to finally decide?

+The 1960's song [“Do You Believe in Magic”](https://www.youtube.com/watch?v=txTEhgReZUA) sounds at first hearing like a light-hearted jibe at fickle teenage boys with a roving eye.
+Now falling for this cute girl, next moment a glimpse of another girls captures his heart completely.
+But underneath the flighty affections, the pop hit helps us consider aspects of decisions.

 ![Photo of Lovin' Spoonful](/media/DecisionsMagic.png)